andrew-noble/doomscroll-detector/README.md

 # Doomscrolling Detector

+My submission for HackCMU 2025.
+I built this project over 24 hours on September 12-13, 2025.
+Super fun!

 Doomscroll Detector is a computer vision pipeline that helps you reclaim your attention.
 It recognizes when you’re stuck in endless scrolling, and provides actionable feedback — from gentle reminders to self-imposed penalties.
 A simple way to break the cycle and build a healthier relationship with your phone.

 ![Demo GIF](media/best_clip.gif)

 Anecdotally, I don't find myself scrolling away the hours while on my feet, or even seated in a chair.
 Its mostly when I am reclined.
-As such, the system flags when the person in frame had a phone in their hand AND is reclined.
+As such, **the system flags when the person in frame had a phone in their hand AND is reclined**.
 As you can see in the above GIF, the system doesn't flag when:

 - subject is sitting up using their phone, or
 - reclined without a phone